lupetto-/DevilScan/README.md

 ITA:
 Un semplice uploader per NoVirusThanks il componente principale é un webbrowser

+Lo so é molto semplice e il codice é molto sporco
 --------------------------------------------------------------------------------
 ENG:
 A simple uploader for NoVirusThanks the main component is a web browser.

+PS:I know is quite simple and the code is very dirty